 In operation, an electrostatic separator exploits the difference in electrical conductivity between various materials in a feed material to produce a separation.
 The ability to produce a separation depends on a number of key material characteristics including:

 - Particle size range

 In many applications, commonly where the particle size range is fine, the electrostatic separator is the only technology able to execute separation (e.g. -2mm granulated cable scrap).
 The technology also replaces less environmentally friendly separation processes such as froth flotation in mineral processing applications (e.g. separation of zircon from silica sand).

-The technology utilises the difference in conductivity between insulators (plastics) and conductors (copper and aluminium) to obtain a separation on an earthed roll.
-The insulators are pinned to the earthed roll via an image force whilst the conductors lose their charge and are throw from the roll by the centrifugal force generated.
-Separations can also be achieved between particle of different conductivity (e.g. copper and aluminium).
+Electrostatic technology utilises the difference in conductivity between insulators (plastics) and conductors (copper and aluminium) to obtain a separation on an earthed roll.
+The insulators are pinned to the earthed roll via an image force whilst the conductors lose their charge and are thrown from the roll by the centrifugal force generated.
+Separations can also be achieved between particles of different conductivity (e.g. copper and aluminium).

-Electrostatic Separators feature in plants processing beach sand minerals, producing plastics, and recycling secondary metals (e.g. plastics, metals, cable, and others).
-Typical applications:
+Electrostatic separators feature in plants processing minerals, producing plastics, and recycling secondary metals (e.g. plastics, metals, cable, and others).

 - Wire recycling:

 - Separate plastics (insulators) from conductors (copper and aluminium);

 - Separate conductors (copper and aluminium);